All Episodes

 It's killing all the bacterial form in there.

-And at the same time it has a different effect on a metallic ion that you may have and other contaminants or heavy metals.
+And at the same time, it has a different effect on a metallic ion that you may have and other contaminants or heavy metals.

-But it's simply just destroying.
+But it's essentially just destroying.

-It, in fact, is a bactericide.
+It in fact is a bacteriocide.

-It's a very, very powerful bactericide.
+It's a very, very powerful bacteriocide.

 It kills everything.

-Putting hydrogen peroxide on a cut, well, that's something we used to do a long time ago, and it would bubble up and kill all the bacteria.
+You know, putting hydrogen peroxide on a cut, well, that's something we used to do a long time ago.

-That's right, but there's some interaction when it passes through the ultraviolet light.
+But there's some interaction when it passes through the ultraviolet light.

-There's a very bright ultraviolet light in there, and then it has some action on the water molecule itself.
+And then it has some action on the water molecule itself.

-It's all Greek to me.
+It's all Greek to me, Mike.

 And so again, I want to appeal to the audience.